neilenns/mobiflight-docs/content/devices/led/configuring-output/index.md

 ---
 title: Configuring the output
-description: Step-by-step guide for configuring an output to use an LED in MobiFlight
+description: Step-by-step guide for configuring an output to use an LED in MobiFlight.
 weight: 30
 ---